jsdysw/machine-learning-project/README.md

 ## 08. Classification for multiple classes using Pytorch library
 ## 09. Image Segmentation in a supervised learning framework using Pytorch library

-* Get the clear boundaries of cat images from the original.
+* Get the clear boundaries of the cat images from the original.
 * Constructed a neural network in the form of auto-encoder that consists of encoder and decoder.
 * **best testing accuracy within the last 10 epochs = 74.2580732318**